 - Giving you some flexibility on where to pay a new hire as you can objectively place them in the range, and not necessarily always at the bottom.
 For example they could be moving internally within the organisation and not start at the min point.

-In order to build salary bands you’ll need two things
+In order to build salary bands you’ll need three things

 - Reliable and relevant market data.
 This could come from various sources such as:

 - ‘Give to get’ salary benchmarking providers like Radford, Figures, Pave, Mercer, Ravio, Figures